-Don't steer clear of beans for fear of having gas.
-It's actually a good sign that your gut bacteria are hard at work.
+Many steer clear of beans for fear of having gas but flatulence is actually a good sign that your gut bacteria are hard at work.
 When beans and legumes, such as black beans, chickpeas, peas, lentils and white beans, reach the large intestine (colon), they are still intact.
 It's there that gut bacteria feed on them.
 This process is called fermentation.
 And the byproduct?
 Gas.
-So while it may be awkward, you can feel good about it because your bugs are hard at work.
+So while it may be awkward, you can feel good about it because your microbes are doing what they're supposed to.

 Canned beans are a favorite—pick three types, rinse and mix for a simple bean salad.
 Or throw black beans on top of tacos.
 Lentils are delicious in soup—even dried lentils take only 15-20 minutes to cook, so they make for a quick and easy add-in for your favorite soups and stews.

 Roasted asparagus can be made in just 15 minutes—simply toss the spears with olive oil, salt and pepper and oven-roast at 400°F for 10 to 15 minutes.
 Or shave raw asparagus over a green salad.
 Asparagus is also delicious added to pasta or an omelet.

 If you don't like messing with peeling garlic cloves (and the smell it leaves on your hands), a good garlic press is invaluable.
-You can put the whole clove in there without having to peel it (yes, please).
+You can put the whole clove in there without having to peel it (yes, please!).
 Garlic can be used to season almost any dish.
-Sauté it with onions and mix into a stir-fry or pasta.
+Sauté it with onions and mix it into a stir-fry or pasta.

-Green bananas (the unripe ones) are best for the gut because they contain resistant starch, a type of indigestible fiber that produces more good bugs when your microbes feed on it, according to a 2019 review in the journal Nutrients.
+Green bananas (the unripe ones) are best for the gut because they contain resistant starch, a type of indigestible fiber that produces more beneficial bacteria when your microbes feed on it, according to a 2019 review in the journal Nutrients.
 Resistant starch can also be created by cooking grains and then cooling them, due to a naturally-occurring process called retrogradation, per a 2022 study in the journal Nutrition & Diabetes.
-So go ahead and make barley in bulk for the week.
-Ripe bananas are full of fiber too, which helps keep you fuller longer.
+So go ahead and make barley and brown rice in bulk for the week.
+Bonus: Ripe bananas are full of fiber too, which helps keep you fuller longer.

-Eat bananas with peanut or almond butter for fiber, protein and healthy fat.
-Or add to overnight oats, Greek yogurt or a high-fiber cereal, or use them as a topping for whole-wheat toast.
+Eat bananas with peanut or almond butter for protein, healthy fat and an extra dose of fiber.
+Add them to overnight oats, Greek yogurt or a high-fiber cereal, or use them as a topping for whole-wheat toast.

-Pears are a prebiotic food for the gut but also contain pectin, a compound that helps lower cholesterol.
-One medium pear is just 100 calories but has 5.5 grams of fiber.
+Pears are a prebiotic food for the gut and also contain pectin, a compound that helps lower cholesterol.
+One medium pear is just 100 calories but has 5.5 grams of fiber, according to the USDA.

-Add a dash of cinnamon to fresh pear slices for a tasty snack, bake a pear crisp, or mix diced pear into oatmeal for additional health benefits.
-The fiber in oatmeal, known as beta-glucan, helps lower cholesterol.
+Add a dash of cinnamon to fresh pear slices for a tasty snack, bake a pear crisp, or mix diced pear into oatmeal for additional cholesterol-lowering benefits, thanks to the fiber in oatmeal, known as beta-glucan.

-Watermelon is naturally high in prebiotics with 1 gram of fructan per cup.
-One cup also has 14% DV for vitamin C, an antioxidant that fights inflammation, is the building block of collagen and increases the absorption of iron.
+Watermelon is naturally high in fructan.
+According to the USDA, one cup of this juicy fruit has 14% DV for vitamin C, an antioxidant that fights inflammation, is the building block of collagen and increases the absorption of iron.

 Watermelon is a summer staple that is tasty eaten plain.
 Find that boring?
-Make a refreshing beverage with it like we do in our Watermelon Cucumber Basil Seltzer or combine with feta and mint for a summery salad.
+Make a refreshing beverage with it like we do in our Watermelon-Basil Agua Fresca or combine it with feta and mint for a summery salad.

 "Polyphenols are a type of plant chemical that gut microbes love," says Rossi.
 They are found in berries, apples, artichokes, red onions, tea, dark chocolate and other fruits and vegetables.
 Gut bacteria feed on polyphenols and produce beneficial substances, which in turn, have a positive influence on certain conditions, including cancer, diabetes, cardiovascular diseases, and aging, according to a 2020 review article in the journal Food Frontiers.

 Worst Foods for Gut Health

 Artificial sweeteners, such as aspartame, saccharin and sucralose, have zero calories and no sugar.
-They pass through the body without being digested, yet they come into contact with the microflora in the gut, negatively changing the composition, according to research.
-Even more, studies show that this altered microbiome can lead to conditions like glucose intolerance.
-More studies are needed (and will likely emerge in the near future) showing the connection between artificial sweeteners, gut bacteria and chronic diseases.
+They pass through the body without being digested, yet they come into contact with the microflora in the gut, negatively changing the composition, according to 2021 research published in the International Journal of Molecular Sciences.

 For now, keep an eye out for aspartame, saccharin and sucralose on the label of processed foods and drinks like diet sodas and other and zero-calorie beverages as well as some yogurts, granola bars and protein bars.
-These foods and drinks usually come with added sugar and salt anyway, so it's not the worst idea to limit them.
+These foods and drinks often come with added sugar and salt anyway, so limiting them would be a positive change.
 Try kombucha in place of soda for a bubbly beverage with good-for-the-gut probiotics.

-Carnitine, a compound found in red meat, interacts with gut bacteria to produce trimethylamine-N-oxide (TMAO), according to a study from the Cleveland Clinic and Tufts University.
-The study, published in the American Heart Association's journal, Arteriosclerosis, Thrombosis, & Vascular Biology, shows how TMAO is associated with atherosclerosis—buildup of plaque in the arteries.
-This goes to show that the link between red meat and heart disease is not just about the saturated fat and sodium: how gut bacteria interact with red meat may play a role.
+L-carnitine, a compound found in red meat, interacts with gut bacteria to produce trimethylamine-N-oxide (TMAO), according to a 2022 study from the Cleveland Clinic and Tufts University.
+The study, published in the American Heart Association's journal, Arteriosclerosis, Thrombosis, & Vascular Biology, shows how TMAO is associated with atherosclerosis—a buildup of plaque in the arteries.
+This goes to show that the link between red meat and heart disease is not just about saturated fat and sodium: How gut bacteria interact with red meat may play a role.